OP78142/UTSA-Bootcamp-Final/README.md

 Utilized the Card types, Transaction types, locations, merchant codes, as well as card holder age-groups were leveraged to provide data visualizations.

 ### Models
 The data for creation of models needed several columns cleaned, grouped, and transformed.
 The `Year`,`Month`,`Day`,`Time` columns needed merged and transformed into UTC format for use in Tensorflow.
 The `Amount` column was grouped into semi-equal occurrences of amount ranges.
 For example, if $200-$300 is seen 2 million times, where 300-600 through 9,000-12,000 amounts combined were seen 2 million times, groups would be $200-300,and $301-12,000, etc. Some columns were deemed unnecessary for predictive modeling.
 The columns `Merchant Name`,`Merchant City`,`Merchant State`,`Zip` would have added too much noise to the model- having 24 million rows of data across a multitude of merchants, and locations.
 The column `Card Number` was also not necessary, there were millions of individual card numbers that would have added noise to the model.
-These numbers are only simulated data, meaning any correlation found would have convoluted results instead of clarifying.
+These numbers are only simulated data, meaning any correlation found would have convoluted results instead of clarifying.</br></br>